Escitalopram: The Enantiomer of Citalopram – Differences, Stopping It & Why Ibuprofen Is Dangerous

 Diclofenac12-fold increased GI bleeding risk!Avoid!

-Paracetamol (acetaminophen)No increased riskFirst choice for pain relief under SSRI!
+ParacetamolNo increased riskFirst choice for pain on an SSRI!

-Table scrollable to the right
+Table scrolls to the right

-10. All Interactions
+10. All interactions

 Escitalopram has a manageable but clinically significant interaction profile.
 Two combinations are absolutely contraindicated: MAO inhibitors and St John's wort.
-Both can trigger serotonin syndrome — a potentially life-threatening over-activation of the serotonin system.
-Check all combinations with the interaction check.
+Both can trigger serotonin syndrome – a potentially life-threatening over-activation of the serotonin system.
+Check all combinations in the interaction check.

 Substance / medicationInteractionRecommendation